-You are required to provide a meal allowance of \$40.00 per day to each member of the umpiring staff and to the Baseball Canada Rep (starting in 2014, Baseball Canada Official Scorer).
-This is usually paid in advance to the Umpire Supervisor and the Baseball Canada Rep (starting in 2014, Baseball Canada Official Scorer) upon arrival.
+You are required to provide a meal allowance of \$40.00 per day to each member of the umpiring staff and to the Baseball Canada Rep, and Baseball Canada Official Scorer.
+This is usually paid in advance to the Umpire Supervisor, Baseball Canada Rep, and Baseball Canada Official Scorer upon arrival.